janus-idp/backstage-showcase/docs/dynamic-plugins/dynamic-plugins.md

 | `search.page.filters`        | Search filters                      | YES, default catalog kind and lifecycle filters are visible    |
 | `search.page.results`        | Search results content              | YES, default catalog search is present                         |

-Note: Mount points within Catalog aka `entity.page.*` are rendered as tabs.
+Mount points within Catalog aka `entity.page.*` are rendered as tabs.
 They become visible only if at least one plugin contributes to them or they can render static content (see column 3 in previous table).

 Each `entity.page.*` mount point has 2 complementary variations:

 - `*/context` type that serves to create React contexts
 - `*/cards` type for regular React components

+Here is an example of the overall configuration structure of a mount point:

 ```yaml
 # app-config.yaml